 Find some common ground

-I’m not in any way suggesting you conduct creepy research into your interviewer / hiring manager’s personal life, but certainly, try to find some interesting things out about their interests or personality, whetheryou do it by glancing at their social profiles, or coming straight out and asking them.
+I’m not in any way suggesting you conduct creepy research into your interviewer / hiring manager’s personal life, but certainly, try to find some interesting things out about their interests or personality, whether you do it by glancing at their social profiles, or coming straight out and asking them.
 If you’ve met them a number of times, the likelihood is they believe you’re a great fit skill-wise for the role – why else would they waste their time with you?
-It’s fair to assume they are now looking for what type of colleague you’ll make, and what you’re like as a person.
+It’s fair to assume they are now looking for what type of colleague you’ll make, and what you’re like as a person, sizing you up against the others.
 Finding some non work-related talking points will allow you to connect on a more human level, and let them picture you as someone they get along with and could see themselves managing or working with.

 Arm yourself with proof